isabella232/advertising-cloud.en/help/dsp/campaign-management/ads/ad-types.md

 ## Native Ads

 Native ads can be in pre-roll video or standard display format.
 Native ads include a headline and/or title, description, logo, and image or video.
 The ad elements are combined and rendered to match the publisher's page style so that the ad blends in with the publisher's organic content and drives higher engagement.
 Native video can be either click-to-play or auto-play.
 Native is best used for brand awareness, driving audience view and engagement rates with viewer-friendly advertising, and long-form video.
-Key performance indicators include Clicks and Video Completion Rate.
+Key performance indicators include [!UICONTROL Clicks] and [!UICONTROL Video Completion Rate].

 See more information about the required and optional [native ad settings](ad-settings-native.md).

 ## Pre-roll Ads

 Pre-roll ads (VAST and VPAID) are shown before premium video content and provide an immersive, engaging viewer experience.
 Pre-roll video can be interactive, contain rich media features, and include overlays, rollovers, and calls-to-action.
-Key performance indicators for pre-roll video ads include Video Completion Rate and Viewability Rate.
+Key performance indicators for pre-roll video ads include [!UICONTROL Video Completion Rate] and [!UICONTROL Viewability Rate].

 See more information about the required and optional [pre-roll video ad settings](ad-settings-pre-roll.md).

 ## Connected TV Ads

 Connected TV ads are shown before and during premium TV video content.
 All connected TV inventory runs on TV devices, meaning that video plays automatically in a lean-back, full-screen, fully-viewable environment that viewers can't skip.
 Connected TV is the closest digital video format to TV commercials.
-Key performance indicators for Connected TV include Completion Rate.
+Key performance indicators for Connected TV include [!UICONTROL Completion Rate].

 See more information about the required and optional [connected TV ad settings](ad-settings-connected-tv.md).